foundersandcoders/our-site-v3/src/pages/marketing/apply.md

 Learning to code is just part of what makes you a good developer.
 We're looking for candidates who can help us fulfil our goal of making the tech industry a more diverse and inclusive place.
 This means people who are excited to be part of a collaborative, peer-led learning environment.
 You should be willing to sacrifice some personal gain for the group's learning.
 For example, we'd rather a group presents a technically incomplete project than one person stays up late writing code that no one else understands.

-The tech industry is disproportionately white and male.
+The tech industry is disproportionately white, male and university-educated.
 If this describes you please reflect on how you can help change this.
 Do some research on [how to be a good ally](https://www.guidetoallyship.com) to those who are under-represented in tech so you can be a positive influence on your cohort.

 Finding your own solutions to problems is an indispensable skill for a developer.
 We'd like you to apply these same google-skills to educating yourself on the important social issues including (but not limited to) those touched on above.